The New Newcastle: Why Your Next Break Should Be Here

 The Bathers Way walking path stretches six kilometres from Nobbys Lighthouse to the foot of Glenrock State Conservation Area and takes in almost every inch of Newcastle’s coastline.
 Aside from sweeping ocean views, highlights include the Newcastle Memorial Walk, which was built to commemorate the 100th anniversary of the landing of the Anzacs on Gallipoli.
 It’s an excellent vantage point for whale spotting between June and November, particularly in the middle of the day when the water is least reflective.
 Keep an eye out for seals on Nobbys Beach and the monument to the beaching of the coal ship Pasha Bulker in 2007.

-A 140-room hotel is set to open near the harbour on Honeysuckle Drive in 2020.
+Little National Hotel on Honeysuckle Drive is due for completion in 2023.
 But for now, the pick of the traditional accommodation options is the airy guestrooms, some with ocean views, at Novotel Newcastle Beach.
 Step outside the light-filled foyer and explore the bars and restaurants along King and Hunter streets, as well as the beach and foreshore.

 What the city does particularly well is boutique accommodation.
-Airbnb property Hayes House is a luxurious three-bedroom Victorian home filled with local treasures, including Clay Canoe ceramic kitchenware, photos by James Stephenson and toiletries from Savant Apothecary.
+Airbnb property Hayes House is a luxurious three-bedroom Victorian home filled with local treasures styled by Melissa Webster of GatherStudio, including ceramic crockery by Clay Canoe.
 It’s an easy walk to the cafés and shops on Darby Street, Cooks Hill.